conectado/conectado-blog/content/sharing-io-resources.md

 }
 ```

-> [!TIP]
-> The signature of `Server::handle_connections` will change slightly to use `&mut self` in some future sections, but updating the tests is trivial.
-> Anyways, there will be a full implementation including test for each of the examples.
+{{ note(body="The signature of `Server::handle_connections` will change slightly to use `&mut self` in a later section, but updating the tests is trivial.
+Anyways, there will be a full implementation, including a test for each of the examples.", header="Tip") }}

-So our basic test will be this:
+With that in mind, we can write this test.

 ```rs
 #[cfg(test)]